Welcome to Concordia University Chicago! Thank you for your interest in our master's programs!

 • Prerequisite credit

 Prerequisite credit requirements vary by degree program.
-The Clinical Mental Health Counseling program and the School Counseling program require 12 earned credit hours at the undergraduate level in a discipline appropriate to each respective program, with a grade of C or above.
+The Clinical Mental Health Counseling and the School Counseling programs require 12 earned credit hours at the undergraduate level in a discipline appropriate to each respective program, with a grade of C or above.
 Most other master’s degree programs do not have a prerequisite credit requirement.

 • Program specific requirements